MrE-Fog/devedge-2/_posts/2021-12-05-macos-configs-part-3---vim.md

 colorscheme nord
 ```

-save changes and exit vim (`:wq`), the reopen `~/.vimrc` and type `:PlugInstall` when in NORMAL mode.
+save the changes and exit vim (`:wq`), then reopen `~/.vimrc` and type `:PlugInstall` when in NORMAL mode.
 Close out and reopen the editor again, and you will see the colorscheme applied.

 ## Custom Statusbar with `vim-airline`